Skip to content

 Minikube With Helm Chart

-Note: This deployment can just as well be done with KinD depending on your preference.
+This deployment can also be done with KinD, depending on your preference.

 A more advanced approach to running Chroma locally (but also on a remote cluster) is to deploy it using a Helm chart.

-Disclaimer: The chart used here is not a 1st party chart, but is contributed by a core contributor to Chroma.
+The chart used here is not a first-party Chroma chart and is maintained by a core contributor.

 Prerequisites:

-Once you have all of the above running Chroma in a local minikube cluster quite simple
+Once you have all of the above, running Chroma in a local minikube cluster is quite simple.

 Create a minikube cluster: